skybert/skybert-net/src/linux/copy-to-clipboard-over-ssh.md

-When you're logged into a remote machine with [ssh](https://www.ssh.com/academy/ssh/protocol), getting text on the clipboard of your local machine may prove tricky.
+When you're logged into a remote machine with [ssh](https://www.ssh.com/academy/ssh/protocol), getting text on the clipboard of your local machine isn't straight forward.
 There are several ways to achieve this however, two of which I'll outline here.

 ## Kitty